How Is Dementia Diagnosed? A Geriatric Doctor Explains

 Here, we summarize key points from her article:

-- Why dementia can’t be diagnosed in a single doctor’s appointment
+• Why can’t dementia be diagnosed in a single doctor’s appointment?

-- Problems that make it difficult for them to manage everyday life responsibilities, like work or family
+• Issues that make it difficult for them to manage everyday life responsibilities, like work or family

-- Problems that aren’t caused by another mental disorder, like depression
+• Issues that aren’t caused by another mental disorder, like depression

 1. Difficulty with mental functions

-2. Decline from previous level of ability
+2. Decline from the previous level of ability

 For example, if a former accountant can no longer do basic math, that’s a decline from their previous ability.